kaoutharrr/Python-for-data-science/ex09/README.md

-ft_package
+# ft_package

-A test package for counting occurrences in a list.
+A simple educational Python package that counts occurrences in a list.